Geographic Adoption Patterns

 Infrastructure providers should invest in capabilities that address highest-adoption use cases and geographies first, then expand to broader markets.

 Current data shows A2A payments are past the early adopter stage and entering early majority adoption.
-The next 3-5 years will determine which geographies, verticals, and use cases achieve mainstream adoption versus remaining niche.
+The next 3-5 years will determine which geographies, verticals, and use cases achieve mainstream adoption versus remaining niche - and these patterns provide data-driven guidance for resource allocation and investment priorities.

 About This Series: This article is part of a comprehensive series exploring account-to-account payment infrastructure from multiple perspectives.
 Market analysis provides essential context for strategic decision-making about A2A payment adoption and investment.